 Inspection and Investigation by Professional Orders

 Professional orders must make sure their members have the skills necessary to practise their professions and that they are honest.
-(Professional orders are associations that oversee certain professions, such as doctors and lawyers.)
 The orders therefore have a duty to inspect what their members do, investigate them, and deal with any complaints.
 When an order has to inspect, investigate and deal with complaints, a professional cannot claim professional secrecy and refuse to provide the information requested by the professional order.

 Search for the Truth